Summary of Landlord-Tenant Laws in North Carolina

 • Landlord's Name and Address: While not required, providing tenants with the contact information of the property owner, property management company, or agent can be helpful for effective communication.

-• Move-in Checklist: Including a move-in checklist in the lease agreement helps document the property's condition at the beginning of the lease, which can prevent disputes over security deposit deductions.
+• Move-in Checklist: Including a move-in checklist in the lease agreement helps document the property's condition at the beginning of the lease, which can prevent disputes over deposit deductions.

 North Carolina Tenant Rights and Responsibilities